-- New national crest, that’s not symbolising the Soviet Union and communism
+- New national crest, that’s not symbolizing the Soviet Union and communism

 These are just a couple of the 16 points, and I tried to make them short and clear.
-Basically they wanted the end of the communism dictatorship with all its mess, and rules.
+Basically, they wanted the end of the communist dictatorship with all its mess, and rules.
 Then, they removed from the facade of the aula the red start, which is a soviet symbol.

-You can visit this part of the unviersity at any time.
+You can visit this part of the university at any time.
 It’s the main room (aula) in the main building, on the Buda side of the Danube.

 Demonstration on the 23rd of October – Bem Square

-The university students marshed from the above mentioned University of Technology through the Freedom Bridge to the statue of Petofi (on Pest side).
-Here they students from other universities joined them.
-They have read out laud the 16 points of claims, and they continued their protest towards the city center in Pest, all the way to Margaret Bridge, and by crossing it, they arrived to the Bem Square.
+The university students marched from the above-mentioned University of Technology through the Freedom Bridge to the statue of Petofi (on the Pest side).
+Here students from other universities joined them.
+They read out loud the 16 points of claims, and they continued their protest towards the city center in Pest, all the way to Margaret Bridge, and by crossing it, they arrived at Bem Square.

 By 5 p.m. on Kossuth Square (where the Parliament is) about 2-3 hundred thousand people got together.
 At 6:30 the soviets turned off the lights on the square, hoping that this will make people leave, but they didn’t!

 They lightened newspapers and they stood there, claiming for Imre Nagy to speak.
 Later on, they turned back up the lights, and at 9:30 pm Imre Nagy appeared on the balcony of the parliament building, promising changes, and he asked people to go home.